Price Waterfall Analysis. A Key To Plugging Profit Leaks and Pricing Excellence

 Reducing the list price by on-invoice deductions results in the invoice price.
 This invoice price is, confusingly, referred to as a gross price or a net price in different contexts.

 Off-invoice deductions are a frequent source of profit leak.
-These deductions can include a wide variety of things related to the cost of selling or servicing the customer.
+These deductions can include a wide variety of items related to the cost of selling or servicing the customer.
 Off-invoice deductions typically include periodic rebates (cash and product rebates), consignment costs, free product samples, free shipping (or unrecovered shipping costs), etc.

 Developing Your Price Waterfall